 1. White Roux – This is when a roux is only cooked for about 1 minute before adding the liquid.
 This roux has the most neutral flavor and the strongest thickening power.
 This is great to thicken cream soups and bechamel sauce.

-2. Blond Roux – If you cook your roux for about 3 minutes, it will become slightly darker in color and start to get a little puffy.
+2. Blond Roux – If you cook your roux for about 3 minutes, it will become slightly darker and start to puff up a little.
 This is great to thicken gravies.

-3. Light Brown Roux – Also sometimes referred to as peanut butter roux because of the color.
+3. Light Brown Roux – Also sometimes called peanut butter roux because of its color.
 This roux is great for darker gravies with more depth of flavor.

-4. Dark Brown Roux – This roux is a dark chocolate brown (almost black) and has a rich nutty flavor.
+4. Dark Brown Roux – This roux is a dark chocolate-brown (almost black) with a rich, nutty flavor.
 It’s mostly used in Cajun or Creole dishes.

 A collage of 4 images showing white roux, blond roux, peanut butter roux, and dark brown roux.